PygameIAV2021/tank_game_py/readme.md

 ### 2. Current status

 Level 1 and the map are done.

 Static/Immovable elements inserted: wall, beton wall, water, player's staff.

+Player tank moves, stays in the map and does not drive out, objects cannot be driven on

 ---
 ### 3. Description of the map